Harshit-Raj-14/Learnelo/README.md

 # HOW TO RUN
 1 Clone/Download this repo

-2 Go to the frontend folder
+2 Go to the backend folder
-> cd frontend
+> cd Learnelo---backend-main

 3 Install Dependencies
 > npm install

-2 Run the following commands
+4 Run the backend
+> npm run start

+5 Come out of the backend folder and go to the frontend folder
+> cd Learnelo---frontend-main

+6 Install Dependencies
 > npm install

->
+7 Run the Frontend
+>npm run dev

+8 Run the website
+>You can now use the website on localhost:3000
 > npm run build